Family killed in crash after birthday celebration - NewsBreak

 High school sweethearts Aaron Godines and his fiancee, 20-year-old Haile Everts, were recently engaged.

-Godines, Everts, the couple’s 3-month-old daughter and Godines’ parents, Christina and Emiliano Godines, had celebrated in Denver and were headed back to Wyoming on Monday when they were rear-ended on Interstate 25 near Highway 66.Trump lawyer cited ‘heated fight’ among Supreme Court justices over election: report
+Godines, Everts, the couple’s 3-month-old daughter and Godines’ parents, Christina and Emiliano Godines, had celebrated in Denver and were headed back to Wyoming on Monday when they were rear-ended on Interstate 25 near Highway 66.Former Triad assistant principal, pastor sentenced to 4-5 years for student sex crimes

 “She said, ‘I love you mom,’ and I told her, ‘Make sure you text me when you leave Denver,'” Desiree Everts, Haile’s mother, cried.
 “And she said.
 ‘OK.'”